sammchardy/python-kucoin/README.rst

 This is an unofficial Python wrapper for the `Kucoin exchanges REST API v2 <https://docs.kucoin.com/>`_.
 I am in no way affiliated with Kucoin, use at your own risk.

-If you are looking for the v1 API install python-kycoin==0.1.12

 PyPi
   https://pypi.python.org/pypi/python-kucoin